 Spotted Lanternfly nymphs aren’t the brightest.
 They’ll congregate in huge numbers in seemingly random places.
 I’ve seen a picture of thousands of stage 4 nymphs (the black and red ones, right before they reach adulthood) on the tires of a wheeled bulldozer.

 This makes a homeowner’s role in slowing the spread of this pest even more important.
 The PDA has compiled a checklist of things that homeowners should inspect prior to travelling.
-You can find the full list here, but they include:
+The checklist includes:

 - Campers, RV’s, and Motor Homes